Miserlou/Zappa/README.md

 To explain what's going on, when you call `deploy`, Zappa will automatically package up your application and local virtual environment into a Lambda-compatible archive, replace any dependencies with versions [precompiled for Lambda](https://github.com/Miserlou/lambda-packages), set up the function handler and necessary WSGI Middleware, upload the archive to S3, create and manage the necessary Amazon IAM policies and roles, register it as a new Lambda function, create a new API Gateway resource, create WSGI-compatible routes for it, link it to the new Lambda function, and finally delete the archive from your S3 bucket.
 Handy!

 Be aware that the default IAM role and policy created for executing Lambda applies a liberal set of permissions.
-These are most likely not appropriate for production deployment of important applications.
+These are most likely not appropriate for the production deployment of essential applications.
 See the section [Custom AWS IAM Roles and Policies for Execution](#custom-aws-iam-roles-and-policies-for-execution) for more detail.

 ### Updates